MBI vs Extended Car Warranty

 | Added benefits | Typically none | Roadside, rental reimbursement, trip interruption |

-What Both Exclude
+What Both Options Exclude from Coverage

 Regardless of which product you're comparing, both MBI and VSCs exclude: